lemlac/mulem/docs/reference.md

 . band g
 ```

-Indentation is more leanient with expression splitting.
+Indentation is leanient with expression splitting.
 As long as the line starts with a period (`.`), then it belongs to the same expression.

 ```
 do: